Enilconazole: Hazards

+Enilconazole (also known as imazalil) has low acute toxicity but has raised concerns regarding potential carcinogenicity based on older studies.

-In 1999, based on studies in rodents, enilconazole was identified as "likely to be carcinogenic in humans" under The Environmental Protection Agency's Draft Guidelines for Carcinogenic Assessment.
+In 1999, based on studies in rodents, enilconazole was identified as "likely to be carcinogenic in humans" under The United States Environmental Protection Agency's Draft Guidelines for Carcinogenic Assessment.
 However, because pesticide residues are well below the concentrations associated with risk, the lifetime cancer risk estimate associated with citrus fruit contamination was valued as insignificant.

-The EPA has established an equivalent toxicity level for human exposure at 6.1 x 10^{−2} mg/kg/day.
+The EPA has established an equivalent toxicity level for human exposure at 6.1 × 10^{−2} mg/kg/day.
 This level placed it in Category II, II, and IV for oral, dermal, and inhalation toxicity respectively.
 Category I is classified as highly irritating to the eyes, but not to the skin.
 As for oral toxicity, when the fungicide is transferred via food into the body, it must be metabolized before it can do any damage.

 Under California's Proposition 65, enilconazole is listed as "known to the State to cause cancer".

 The EPA determined there is no substantial risk of enilconazole toxicity through food and water exposure.
 Enilconazole has a very minute degree of mobility, so its level of drinking water contamination is quite low.
 The estimated environmental concentration (EEC) found the levels to be 0.072 ppb for surface water, which is much less than the 500 ppb comparison level for drinking water.

+In the European Union, the European Food Safety Authority (EFSA) has evaluated imazalil multiple times (e.g., peer reviews under Regulation (EC) No 1107/2009 and MRL reviews up to 2025).
+It has not classified imazalil as carcinogenic or genotoxic in humans at relevant exposure levels, though concerns were noted for certain metabolites (e.g., R014821 genotoxicity initially not fully ruled out but addressed in later data as unlikely).
+The EU classifies it under CLP as suspected of causing cancer (Carc.
+2, H351) in some contexts, but dietary exposure is not considered to exceed health-based guidance values (ADI 0.025 mg/kg bw/day; ARfD 0.05 mg/kg bw/day).
+Imazalil is approved in the EU with restrictions.